 Mark Steven Johnson has assembled a competent cast.
 The lantern-jawed Ben Affleck may never convince the world he will ever be anything more than a pretty boy matinee idol and at least does what is expected of him in the part.
 As Elektra, Johnson casts Jennifer Garner, then a hot name as a result of tv’s dazzlingly intelligent spy thriller Alias (2001-6).
 Alas, bereft of the tight plotting and moral complexity of Alias, Garner seems only a standard heroine with lithe moves.
 Michael Clark Duncan is a fine actor – see The Green Mile (1999) – and eventually comes to strength in an underwritten role; alas, it is his final scene.
 The then rising Colin Farrell gives an amazingly twitchy and completely over-the-top performance that remains merely one-dimensional.

 The character of Elektra was later resurrected for a film spinoff, Elektra (2005), also starring Jennifer Garner.
 The character of Daredevil was revived for the much better tv series Daredevil (2015-8) starring Charlie Cox as Matt Murdock.
 The first season of the show reintroduced Kingpin in the form of a magnificent Vincent D’Onofrio, while the second season introduced Elektra (played by Elodie Yung).
 Cox’s Daredevil subsequently appeared as a member of The Defenders (2017).

-Director Mark Steven Johnson later went onto direct a further Marvel Comics adaptation with Ghost Rider (2007), followed by the light fantasy romantic comedy When in Rome (2010) and the revenge film Killing Season (2013), as well as the story for Christopher Robin (2018).
+Director Mark Steven Johnson later went onto direct a further Marvel Comics adaptation with Ghost Rider (2007), followed by the light fantasy romantic comedy When in Rome (2010) and the revenge film Killing Season (2013) and the caper film Finding Steve McQueen (2019), as well as the story for Christopher Robin (2018).